mokuq/positivity/README.md

 # positivity

-Program is analizing positivity of last 70 tweets in any language.
+Program is analyzing positivity of last 70 tweets in any language.

 It is deployed on pythonanywhere: http://mokuq.pythonanywhere.com/